José Quintana

-José Guillermo Quintana (born January 24, 1989) is a Colombian professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
-He has previously played in MLB for the Chicago White Sox, Chicago Cubs, Los Angeles Angels, San Francisco Giants, Pittsburgh Pirates and St. Louis Cardinals.
+José Guillermo Quintana (born January 24, 1989) is a Colombian-American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago White Sox, Chicago Cubs, Los Angeles Angels, San Francisco Giants, Pittsburgh Pirates, St. Louis Cardinals, New York Mets, and Milwaukee Brewers.

-Quintana pitched in Minor League Baseball for the New York Mets and New York Yankees organizations before becoming a free agent and signing with the Chicago White Sox before the 2012 season.
+Quintana pitched in Minor League Baseball for the Mets and New York Yankees organizations before becoming a free agent and signing with the White Sox before the 2012 season.
 He made his MLB debut in 2012, and was named an All-Star in 2016.
 The White Sox traded Quintana to the Cubs during the 2017 season, and he played for the Angels and Giants during the 2021 season.
+Quintana became a free agent after the 2022 season, and signed a contract with the Mets for the 2023 season.
+After becoming a free agent following the 2024 season, he signed with the Brewers for the 2025 season.

 Professional career

 Minor leagues (2006–2011)

 Quintana signed as an international free agent with the New York Mets, and began his professional career in the Rookie-level Venezuelan Summer League (VSL), pitching for the VSL Mets in 2006.
 He did not play in 2007 as he was suspended for violating the terms of Minor League Baseball's drug policy.

 Quintana signed with the New York Yankees in 2008.
 He pitched the 2008 and 2009 seasons in the Rookie-level Dominican Summer League (DSL) with the DSL Yankees 2.
 In 2010, he pitched for the Gulf Coast Yankees of the Rookie-level Gulf Coast League and the Charleston RiverDogs of the Class A South Atlantic League.
 In 2011, Quintana posted a 10–2 win–loss record and a 2.91 earned run average (ERA), with 88 strikeouts in 102 innings pitched for the Tampa Yankees of the Class A-Advanced Florida State League (FSL).
 He became a minor league free agent after the 2011 season.